All Episodes

 What bothers me is that of what you speak, all the first signs are already there.

-For example, the hurricane season last year.
+For example, the hurricane season last year, the unending.

-I used to chase tornadoes, and there are tornado boxes all over the place.
+And there are tornado boxes all over the place.

-Tornadoes, and tornadoes, and tornadoes, as I have never seen before across North America.
+Tornadoes and tornadoes and tornadoes as I have never seen before across North America.

 Again, the beginning of this, I take it.